czarnota/tietoevry-bash-training/README.md

-As you can see three open file descriptors, stdin (`0`), stdout (`1`) and stderr (`2`), point to `/dev/pts/9`, which is a **pseudoterminal slave**.
+As you can see three open file descriptors, stdin (`0`), stdout (`1`) and stderr (`2`), point to `/dev/pts/9`, which is a **pseudo-terminal slave**.

 These are examples of an character device.
 A character device acts like a regular file, but instead of accessing the hard drive, a different specific functionality will be invoked in the kernel, when you write and read from it.

-## The pseudoterminal master and slave
+## The pseudo-terminal master and slave

-The terminal emulator opens the `/dev/ptmx`, creates a pseudoterminal slave `/dev/pts/X`, forks a child bash process with `0`, `1` and `2` file descriptors set to `/dev/pts/X`.
+The terminal emulator opens the `/dev/ptmx`, creates a pseudo-terminal slave `/dev/pts/X`, forks a child bash process with `0`, `1` and `2` file descriptors set to `/dev/pts/X`.